Troubleshoot data problems

 Check coverage & signal strength

 When the wireless network signal is low, data may stop working or become very slow, while text messages and calls still work.
-Wireless network signal strength can vary by location due to a number of factors including distance from the nearest cell tower and obstacles in the environment.
+Wireless network signal strength can vary by location due to many factors including distance from the nearest cell tower and obstacles in the environment.
 Check ourto ensure you are covered by our network.

 Ensure LTE is activated

-If you have a LTE capable device, LTE allows data to travel at a faster speed.
+If you have an LTE-capable device, LTE allows data to travel at a faster speed.
 LTE is usually enabled by default on devices.
 Sometimes it can be turned off when travelling internationally, troubleshooting or even simply accidentally changing the setting.to ensure the best possible speeds for your data.